-Few decisions define your dental clinic, or your life, as much as the location and space you choose for your dental practice.
+Few decisions define your clinic, or your life, as much as the location and space you choose for your medical or dental practice.

-Start with defining the right location for your dental clinic
+Start with defining the right location for your medical or dental practice.

 We’ve all heard location, location, location when it comes to the most important factor in determining retail business success, but the point remains.
 Below are some things to consider when determining an ideal location for your dental clinic.